hluk/copyq-commands/README.md

 - [Automatic](https://github.com/hluk/copyq-commands/tree/master/Automatic) - Commands which are executed automatically whenever something is copied to clipboard
 - [Global](https://github.com/hluk/copyq-commands/tree/master/Global) - Commands which can be executed with global/system shortcut

-# Add Command to CopyQ
+# Add a Command to CopyQ

 To add a command to CopyQ: